Fayetteville City Council sets date for mask mandate to end

-The council voted 7-0 to rescind the mask mandate effective Dec.
-23. The date coincides with the last day of the fall semester at Fayetteville Public Schools.
+The Fayetteville City Council voted 7-0 to rescind the mask mandate effective on that date, which coincides with the last day of the fall semester at Fayetteville School District.
 The proposal originally had an emergency clause attached to it, meaning it would have taken immediate effect.

 The measure the council approved says lifting the mandate can be attributed to increased vaccinations, the availability of vaccines for residents 5 years and older and a reduction in new covid-19 cases and hospitalizations.
 It also recommends unvaccinated people continue to wear masks in public and says ending the mandate does not prevent any business or public entity from requiring masks.